LI7XI/AudioAnalyzerDocs/docs/tips-code.md

 ## Handlers Order

-Lets say you want to make 3 handlers, and set the first one as a source for the second one, here is what you would do:
+Let's say you want to make 3 handlers, and set the first one as a source for the second one, here is what you would do:

 ```ini
 Unit-UnitName=Channels ... | Handlers HandlerA, HandlerB(HandlerA), HandlerC(HandlerB)